KwokKwok/Silo/README_EN.md

 ## Features

-🌐 Browser extension and online access available<br>
+🌐 Browser extension and web access available, and you can chat with page by using extension<br>
 🚀 Based on SiliconCloud API, rich models and fast response<br>
 🔑 Simple configuration, you only need to configure the key once<br>
 💰 Support SiliconCloud balance automatic refresh<br>
 🧩 Provides the ability to add custom models to use models outside of the API。Quickly supports Gemini, Claude, DeepSeek, ZhiPu, and provides OpenAI-compatible configurations, as well as a hardcore method of writing your own code.<br>
 🔄 Support adjusting model order<br>
 🌙 Night Mode<br>
+🧘‍♂️ Zen mode<br>
+🇬🇧 i18n support<br>
 📱 Mobile phone support (limited by screen size, a simpler version is provided)<br>
 📦 Pure front-end implementation (convenient for migration, CDN deployment, etc., does not rely on server transfer)<br>
 🔧 Model parameter adjustment<br>